Sphereon-SDK/easy-blockchain-sdk/java8-retrofit2/docs/IdApi.md

 Predetermine id of chain

-Pre determine the Id of a chain request without anchoring it in the blockchain
+Pre determine the Id of a chain without anchoring it in the blockchain.
+You determine the Id that the chain would receive once it would have been anchored

 ### Example
 ```java